Bryant Burns: Politics

 Burns was an unsuccessful ALP candidate for the Senate at the 1984 federal election.
 A member of the Labor Left faction, he secured the backing of outspoken left-winger George Georges and was elevated to a winnable position on the party's ticket at the 1987 election.
 He was re-elected at the 1990 election and retired at the end of his term in 1996.
 He was a deputy whip from 1993 to 1996.

-In his maiden speech, Burns vowed to "fight fervently" against the Hawke Government's privatisation initiatives.
+In his maiden speech, Burns vowed to "fight fervently" against the Hawke government's privatisation initiatives.
 However, he ultimately voted in favour of the partial privatisation of Qantas.
 He supported Bob Hawke against Paul Keating in the June 1991 leadership spill, but was later publicly critical of Hawke's over the government's decision to introduce a co-payment for Medicare.

 In 1994, Burns was reprimanded by the President of the Senate Michael Beahan after calling Liberal frontbencher Amanda Vanstone "fatty".

-Personal life
+Personal life and death

 Burns had seven children with his wife Lorraine, who died in 1974.
 He later remarried.

+Burns died in Brisbane on 29 May 2007, at the age of 78.